verykenny/r-board/README.md

   <img src="https://github.com/verykenny/r-board/blob/main/planning/rBoard_dnd.gif" alt="rBoard drag and drop" height="300">
 </p>

-- On load, initial positioning ensures that all user elements are visible:
+- On load, initial positioning is relative to the width of the window which ensures that all user elements are placed in the same relative position despite possible changes in screen size:

 ```js